A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Con: Lacking Public Transportation

 Unless you live in a major metropolitan area, such as Charlotte or Raleigh, you will most likely need a car to travel around.
-However, public transportation in North Carolina is expected to receive a boost from the federal government by receiving more than $3 million in grants from the Department of Transportation.
+However, public transportation in North Carolina is expected to receive a boost in the near future due to receipt of more than $3 million in grants from the Department of Transportation.

 View from above of a group of friends enjoying a delicious spread from Skylight Inn BBQ in Ayden, North Carolina.